Christian Book Reviews, Resources,

 a faithful priest.
 In important ways he has changed the way Christian ministry is understood and practiced by many Protestants and Catholics today.
 A prolific writer he wrote 44 or 45 books, and has continued to be published after his death through found manuscripts and tapes.

-and Protestants has authored two quality guides to Nouwen's life and spirituality.
+A fine guide to Henri Nouwen is Wil Hernandez, PhD, a protestant scholar who teaches and leads retreats, workshops for both Catholics and Protestants, He has authored two quality guides to Nouwen's life and spirituality.
 Wil Hernandez is with The Nouwen Legacy.

 Wil Hernandez "Henri Nouwen and Soul Care" New Yor,/Mahwah, N.J., Paulist Press, 2008.